Complexity (hidden-units, weight-decay)

 Hidden units are not good for controlling the complexity because of the discrete scale: 2 or 3 nodes is a big difference, there is no option between.
 Best to have a reasonable large (or even too large) number of hidden units and control complexity by using weight-decay only.
 If not specified by 'units_per_layer', hidden units are set automatically to fit best the data dimension.

-You can test different weight-decay values to check and avoid over-fitting.
+You can choose different weight-decay values to check and avoid over-fitting.

 Low or zero means no restriction of complexity which can lead to over-fitting.